alwaysblank/mnemosyne/README.md

 `$validation_function`

 An optional callback.
 This is the name of a function that, if defined, will be called and passed the evaluated result of $data_source as well as the $key_name.
-It should return either a falsy value (ideally bool false), or the result of $data_source.
+It should return either a falsy value (ideally Boolean `false`), or the result of $data_source.

 ### __me()